wolly66/wpit-funny-name-generator/readme.txt

 == Frequently Asked Questions ==

 = Ninja name generator =
-In order too generate ninja name use [ninja_calc] shortcode
+In order to generate ninja name use [ninja_calc] shortcode

 = Jedi name generator =
-In order too generate Jedi name use [jedi-calc] shortcode
+In order to generate Jedi name use [jedi-calc] shortcode

 = Mad Max name generator =
-In order too generate Max name use [madmax_calc] shortcode
+In order to generate Max name use [madmax_calc] shortcode

 = Unicorn name generator =
-In order too generate Unicorn name use [unicorn_calc] shortcode
+In order to generate Unicorn name use [unicorn_calc] shortcode

 = Do the plugin store data= =
 No data will be stored.